JonathanI19/EclipseBallooning/README.md

 Senior Design High Altitude Eclipse Ballooning Project

 # Testing
-To execute pytests, execute the following command from the directory containing the modules to-be-tested:
+To run pytests, execute the following command from the directory containing the modules to-be-tested:
 ```python3 -m pytest```

 Pytest can be installed using pip:
 ```pip install -U pytest```